-The NWI consortium is focused on fundamental and applied research for the benefit of its industrial partners.
-The support for the core research comes from the State of North Carolina (5%) and membership dues.
+The NWI consortium funds projects that fall in the TRL1-4 category, and are focused on fundamental research that benefits its industrial partners.
+The support for the core research comes from the membership dues augmented by our State appropriated funds.

 - Materials and Materials Characterization